castedo/copyaid/docs/tasks.md

 Different tasks trigger different requests to OpenAI for revisions of source text, or possibly no request at all.
-A fundamental consideration in choosing which task to execute is the _weight_ of the request configured for a task.
+A fundamental consideration in choosing which task to execute is the _weight_ of its request.

 <!-- cbr off -->